raychungno1/DataStructs/README.md

 ## Undirected Graphs: Adjacency List (ALG)
 These Undirected Graphs are represented by a pointer that points to their implementation's Graph structure.

-The ALG implementation uses the following structure:
+The ALG implementation uses the following structures:
 ```c
 struct algNode {
 	int dest;